-- (iii) cockpit and outside visibility adequate to evaluate the performance of the applicant when an additional jump seat is provided for the examiner. - (g) If the applicant is required to take a segmented skill test using a flight simulation training device and an aircraft, the flight simulation training device must be approved by the Authority. - (h) Retesting after failure of a test: - 1) An applicant for a knowledge or skill test who fails that test may reapply to retake the test only after the applicant has received: - (i) The necessary training from an authorised instructor who has determined that the applicant is proficient to pass the test; and - (ii) An endorsement from an authorised instructor who gave the applicant the additional training. - (2) An applicant for a flight instructor licence with an aeroplane category rating, who has failed the skill test due to deficiencies in instructional proficiency on stall awareness, spin entry, spins, or spin recovery shall: - (i) Comply with the requirements of paragraph (f)(1) of this subsection before being retested: - (ii) Bring an aircraft to the retest that is of the appropriate aircraft category for the rating sought and is certified for spins; and - (iii) Demonstrate satisfactory instructional proficiency on stall awareness, spin entry, spins, and spin recovery to an examiner during the retest.
+- (1) An applicant for a knowledge or skill test who fails that test may apply to retake the test only after the applicant has received: - (i) The necessary training from an authorised instructor who has determined that the applicant is proficient to pass the test; and - (ii) An endorsement from the authorised instructor who gave the applicant the additional training. - (2) An applicant for an FI licence with an aeroplane category rating, who has failed the skill test due to deficiencies in instructional proficiency on stall awareness, spin entry, spins, or spin recovery shall: - (i) Comply with the requirements of paragraph 2.2.5.5(f)(1) of this subsection before being retested; - (ii) Bring an aircraft to the retest that is of the appropriate aircraft category for the rating sought and is certified for spins; and - (iii) Demonstrate satisfactory instructional proficiency on stall awareness, spin entry, spins, and spin recovery to an examiner during the retest.